Italian, Spanish bond yields rise as pre-election jitters set in

 “The fact they don’t have Troika lenders closely telling them what to do does not mean that they should delay the reform efforts achieved so far or move in a different direction,” said Alessandro Giansanti, senior rates strategist at ING.

 Portuguese 10-year yields rose 8 bps on Monday to hit 3.86 percent.
 Greek equivalents remained just shy of two-month highs, with the government’s plans to scrap a legacy capital gains tax on foreign bondholders failing to soothe investors’ election nerves.
-(Additional reporting by Marius Zaharia; Editing by Nigel Stephenson/Ruth Pitchford)
+(Editing by Catherine Evans/Ruth Pitchford/Nigel Stephenson)